Xanthognarh/WebWidgets/README.md

 To reduce the contures, you could increase the step 3 resolution (and update the step 5 values when using MS).

 ## PDF-Overlay
 Shows a PDF file as an overlay.
+To select the pdf file you have to enter the interactive mode in OBS and click anywhere on the page.
+Then you can leave the interactive mode.

 ### Config via URL-Parameters:
 - `channel`: Name of Twitch Channel(s) you want to listen (also works for Shared Chat).
 Separate Channels with comma.